XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

 With exchanges like _Alpha Exchange_, XRP can be "on-ledger" or "off-ledger":

 * **On-Ledger XRP**: XRP that can be queried through the public XRP Ledger by specifying the public [address](concept-accounts.html#addresses) of the XRP holder.
-The counterparty to these balances is the RCL.
+The counterparty to these balances is the XRP Ledger.
 For more information, see [Currencies](reference-rippled.html#currencies).

 * **Off-Ledger XRP**: XRP that is held by the accounting system of an exchange and can be queried through the exchange interface.
 Off-ledger XRP balances are credit-based.
 The counterparty is the exchange holding the XRP.